 Disposable packaging generally has a big advantage over reusable packaging in that it takes significantly less energy and resources to manufacture.
 Single-use plastics, paper and card, and even mixed material products such as Tetra packs can be produced relatively cheaply and this is among the reasons for their ubiquity today.

-That said, many of the disposable materials used to make packaging today are not biodegradable or recyclable at all.
+That said, many of the disposable materials used to make packaging are not biodegradable or recyclable.
 As a result, they end up in landfill or being incinerated.
 Finding alternative materials can help manufacturers to maintain the quality and convenience of their packaging while dramatically reducing its impact on the environment.

 There are currently a number of sustainable packaging alternatives being developed and put into use around the world.
 Compostable packaging can now be made relatively easily using natural, disposable products like cellulose and mycelium.
 These can be shaped to serve a variety of purposes and used for food packaging or to protect furniture and other shop-bought products.